cedar-policy/cedar-docs/docs/collections/_policies/validation.md

 1. **Validation error** &ndash; The left operand of `>` is of type `String`.
 However, `>` only accepts operands of type `Long`, so this policy always raises a runtime error.

-1. **Validation error** &ndash; The left operand of `==` is always of type `Long` and the right operand is always a `String`.
+1. **Validation warning** &ndash; The left operand of `==` is always of type `Long` and the right operand is always a `String`.
 Because the `==` operator always returns false if its operands have different runtime types, this comparison always returns false.
-Although this comparison won't raise a runtime error during evaluation, it probably isn’t what the policy author intended and so is flagged as a validation error.
+Although this comparison won't raise a runtime error during evaluation, it probably isn’t what the policy author intended and so is flagged as a validation warning.

 ## Supported validation checks {#supported-validation-checks}